Find out where can you take your pooch to eat, drink, and hang out in Newcastle

 Clarendon Hotel

-The Clarendon absolutely loves dogs!
-Its entire courtyard is pet-friendly and there's even have a designated puppy bar, where the pups can grab themselves a cold drink with their owners.
+Clarendon Hotel absolutely loves dogs!
+Its entire courtyard is pet-friendly and there's even a designated puppy bar, where the pups can grab themselves a cold drink with their owners.

 Where: 347 Hunter St, Newcastle